Enjoy my Updated Archived King Coho Salmon,

 Just another day at the office:

-off we drifted down through the rapids with the half
+O'Dark Thirty and off we drifted down through the rapids with

-in your life.
+to experience sometime in your life.
 What a thrill.
 About even numbers

 of Winter fish today with several reel smok'n freshies running

 as fast as lightning.
 The way I look at it, if the fish gives you

 a slow, not so aggressive fight (sort'a like a Brown or laker) and

 (Winter fish - A fish that has found a nice deep water spot with out

 it goes into spawning mode in the Spring.)
-Fresh fish would be
+Fresh fish would be one

-jumping, reel scream'n run's, acrobatic antic's that we all
+of the jumping, reel scream'n run's, acrobatic antic's that we all

 Fresh fish are top to bottom of river with a number of Wintering fish